-The Trail visits five locations relating to the Civil War in Chichester and you can access the digital version at the end of this page.
-However, these locations and the events that took place need first to be set in the context of the Civil War across England.
+The Trail visits five locations relating to the Civil War in Chichester and you can access the digital version here.
+However, you might like first to read below more about the context of the war in which Chichester was involved.

 Civil War in England

 The outbreak of civil war in England during the summer of 1642 was the culmination of decades of simmering resentment that took many forms.
 Politically, the nation was divided between those who supported the right of King Charles I to rule on his own without recourse to parliament, known as the ‘Divine Right of Kings’; and those who believed that laws, and particularly taxation, should not be imposed without the consent of parliament.
 In religious terms, the King sought, through his archbishop, William Laud, to ‘uphold the dignity of the clergy’, and to reintroduce practices that seemed reminiscent of the ritual and liturgy of Roman Catholicism.

 How it affected Chichester

 Amongst those who resisted these changes were people who wished to see a more thorough reformation of the Church of England.
 These ‘puritans’ rejected ritual in favour of sermons and biblical study.
 The rising merchant class tended to support parliament, while the ‘older’ money of the country, the aristocracy and gentry, tended to support the king.
 The poorer people, who made up the mass of the population, were far less eager to take up the cause of either side.
 Civil war became inevitable when King Charles entered the House of Commons with armed soldiers, determined to arrest five of his leading critics, including Sir Arthur Haselrig, who would play an important role in the siege of Chichester in December 1642.

 The Civil War began when the king raised the Royal Standard at Nottingham on 22nd August 1642.
 The decisive victory by parliamentary forces at the Battle of Naseby on 14th June 1645 crushed Royalist hopes of victory in the war.